What is Sustainable, Ethical or 'Eco' Jewellery?

 However most of my current stock of earrings, necklaces and bracelets may have other components that are not made of recycled materials (such as clasps, ear wires, hooks and chain sections).

-I currently purchase all of my recycled .925 Sterling and .935 Argentium Silver, Copper and Brass wires and chain from an Australian company (A&E Metals), who strive to create the most eco-friendly production conditions possible.
-However I will also look at being able to buy the same standard of products here in NZ.
+I now purchase my recycled .925 Sterling Silver, Copper and Brass wires from two different New Zealand companies: Morris & Watson and Regal who both strive to create the most eco-friendly production conditions possible.

 What does ‘recycled silver’ mean in this context?